-Has the public cost of fishery management changed?
+Did the public cost of fishery management change?

 Baseline: Before Catch Share Program

-Specific grants for development of the catch share program began in 2006.
+Specific grants to the Pacific Council for development of the catch share program began in 2006.
 The first grant was “to allow continued progress on the development and analysis of the trawl individual quota program environmental impact statement.”
-Over the baseline period the Council received $1.42 million for costs related to development of the Shorebased IFQ Program as part of its operating budget.
-It is not possible to isolate the amounts dedicated to the shorebased elements of program development from activities related to amendments to offshore whiting operations.
+During the baseline period, federal grants to the council for its operations varied from less than $3 million to $6 million in 2007.
+In that time, the Council received as part of its operating budget $1.42 million for costs related specifically to the Shorebased IFQ Program.
+In addition to regular appropriations for fishery management, Congress appropriated disaster relief to West Coast groundfish operations in 2000 and 2003 (Disaster Relief and Other Assistance ).

 During Catch Share Program

-Following catch-share implementation, both the Council and NMFS began to identify costs specifically related to the Shorebased IFQ Program.
-These include work on trailing amendments, development of a cost-recovery program as required under the MSA, preparation of regulatory packages, creation of databases and computer applications, and issuing of permits and initial shares.
+Following catch-share implementation, both the Council and NMFS began to identify costs specifically related to the Shorebased IFQ Program as part of the development of the cost recovery program required by the MSA.
+These included work on trailing amendments, preparation of regulatory packages, creation of databases and computer applications, and issuing of permits and initial shares.
 Operational phase costs identified are enforcement, VMS tracking, adjustments to computer and accounting systems, and regulatory changes.
 In addition, the Shorebased IFQ Program required that observers be present on 100 percent of trips under the catch share program (Shorebased IFQ Program).
-This target represents a fivefold increase in observer coverage compared to the baseline period (Data Quality: Observer Coverage).
+This target represented a fivefold increase in observer coverage compared to the baseline period (Data Quality: Observer Coverage).